 WWC: What was the original vision of Tsandza Weaving and is it still the same?
 How has the vision grown as Tsandza Weaving as a company has grown?

-KJ: The original vision was simply to be a contributor to the local community.
-Since taking on ownership in 2016, our key driver is to be a global brand recognised for our ethical production, craftsmanship, and quality product — along with being a vehicle to disrupt the poverty cycle and empower rural women in Eswatini.
+KJ: We originally aimed to contribute to the local community, but since taking ownership in 2016, we have driven to become a global brand recognized for ethical production, craftsmanship, and quality products.
+Our goal is to disrupt the poverty cycle and empower rural women in Eswatini.